RNBBarrett/CrewAI-examples/README.md

 ### A simple crewai example.

+This code uses a simple example of employing two AI agents and a local llm to do work for you.

+In simple terms:

-Crew AI used agents to do work for you.
+-Crew AI used agents to do work for you.

-We define tasks and assign the agents to the tasks.
+-We define tasks and assign those tasks to our agents.

-The agents may also use tools to assist in their tasks.
+-The agents may also use tools to assist in their tasks.

 This simple example we setup two agents: